Leaderboard

 Showing content with the highest reputation on 11/08/2020 in Posts

-Guess I'll throw my recent activity in...
+1. Guess I'll throw my recent activity in...
 Currently have a new house under construction, so we're staying with my in laws since the end of September and will be for another month.
 As we were packing up the old house, my wife said "Don't put the table saw in storage....", and I knew I was in for it.
 Wish I had a before pic, but this was October's "rent" payment: The only molding that I didn't do was the crown (but not for lack of asking).
 Previous baseboards were just 3.5" generic builder grade.
-Everything aside from the cornice over the window and the cove on the mock "columns" started out as 4x8 sheets of MDF (why waste actual wood just to paint it white?).4 points
+Everything aside from the cornice over the window and the cove on the mock "columns" started out as 4x8 sheets of MDF (why waste actual wood just to paint it white?).

 3 points

-I would recommend to all you gardeners to write down the things you did this year that were good or bad.
+3. I would recommend to all you gardeners to write down the things you did this year that were good or bad.
 Sometime soon I'm going to post the thoughts on my garden here so I can look back at it in the spring.
 Some of the things I planted I never touched, and some things I wish I had more of.
-Have some other ideas for the spring too.2 points
+Have some other ideas for the spring too.

 1 point